marcsgil/slmcontrol/docs/README.md

 # slmcontrol

 This is a package that allows one to control a Spatial Light Modulator (SLM) with a simple an intuitive syntax.
+We support Python 3.7-3.12.

 If you use this package in your research, please cite it and give it a star on GitHub.